dylant@hey.com | Website | Consulting | LinkedIn | 415-657-6589

-I am a highly experienced technical leader and builder of remote teams with deep expertise in technical program management.
-I balance open communication and team harmony with a strong focus on customer value.
+I am a leader with deep expertise in technical program management, partner ecosystems, and SaaS delivery.
 Nothing makes me happier than getting things shipped to customers with an appropriately high quality bar.
+I achieve that through clear goals, timely decisions, and scaled operations.

 Skills #